MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-change-basic-settings.md

 ## <a name="notifications"></a>Notifications

-Choose the *Change when I receive notifications* link to view or change the notifications that you get about certain events or changes in status, such as when you are about to invoice a customer who has an overdue balance, or the available stock is lower than the quantity you are about to sell.
+Choose the *Change when I receive notifications* link to view or change the notifications that you get about certain events or changes in status, such as when you are about to invoice a customer who has an overdue balance, or the available inventory is lower than the quantity you are about to sell.
 For more information, see [Managing Notifications](ui-smart-notifications.md).

 ## <a name="teaching-tips"></a>Teaching tips